-Funding committed to support the next phase of East West Rail
+Funding committed to support the next phase of East West Rail link

 The Government has announced that it has committed £760 million in new funding to support the new East West Rail line.
 The investment means further vital construction work can begin and represents an important milestone in the East West Rail project.